Vinay-Kumar-HT/To-Do-List/README.md

 # To-Do-List Using JavaScript
-This is a simple TO-DO_LIST Devleped using JavaScript for beginners.
+This is a simple TO-DO_LIST Developed using JavaScript for beginners.